bitfactory-software/anyxx/docs/blog_/index.md

 # Blog

-Thougts about programmin in the large generally and  and more particularly on type erasure
+Thougts about "programming in the large" generally and and more particularly on "type erasure"